xaviarias/small-bank/README.md

 The project is split between three Gradle submodules, which correspond to the hexagonal architecture concepts of Domain Model, Ports and Application Services, and Adapters.

-For simplicity, I have defined in the same domain the customer and account-related elements, although conceptually they could be considered as different subdomains and bounded contexts.
-This is reflected in the package structure, that follows the DDD concept of modules.

 ### Domain

 Corresponds to the DDD concept of ubiquitous language.
 Contains domain objects and application services,